 Often, the answer to the question “is telemedicine HIPAA compliant?” is whether the solid encryption of sensitive data exists.

 Encryption is important but isn’t sufficient in protecting the data.
 A secure connection is another super important aspect of telemedicine and HIPAA relationships.

-Thus, the patient-physician communication should be performed using secure in-app connection; skype, email, SMS, or some other third-party providers (unless they grant the levels of security required for HIPAA), isn’t an option.
+Thus, the patient-physician communication should be performed using a secure in-app connection; skype, email, SMS, or some other third-party providers (unless they grant the levels of security required for HIPAA), isn’t an option.
 Some companies may offer special agreements that will provide a necessary level of security and legal responsibility needed for HIPAA-compliant data transmission.
 For instance, Microsoft can offer physicians BAA (business associate agreement).
 However, such a deal will result in additional monthly costs.
 Besides, being dependent on a third-party service isn’t the most comfortable option for plenty of entrepreneurs.

 As follows, it’s a common practice for telemedicine platforms to implement secure in-app messaging solutions.
-Besides the advantage of having complete control over in-app connection, such a solution decreases costs in the long run compared to the third-party services.
+Besides the advantage of having complete control over in-app connection, such a solution decreases costs in the long run compared to third-party services.

 Storing Data Properly